 Two-tier evaluation process

-A panel of internationally acknowledged experts will assess the application forms submitted by each city.
-This will include qualitative evaluations and a peer review of each application based on the six topic areas above.
-The Expert Panel for the 2018 EGL Cycle is as follows:
+A panel of internationally acknowledged experts assesses the application forms submitted by each city.
+This includes qualitative evaluations and a peer review of each application based on the six topic areas above.

 |Mr. David Jamieson|

-Following the evaluation process, 3 cities have been shortlisted for the 2018 competition.
-The shortlisted cities have been invited to present to the Jury, setting out their achievements and future vision.
-The Jury will then assess the shortlisted cities in the light of all the information provided and decide on the winner(s).
+Following the evaluation process, cities are shortlisted for the next stage of the competition.
+The shortlisted cities are invited to present to the Jury, setting out their achievements and future vision.
+The Jury then assesses the shortlisted cities in the light of all the information provided and decide on the winner(s).

-The Jury will assess the shortlisted cities based on the following criteria:
+The Jury assesses the shortlisted cities based on the following criteria: